Grain growth: Classical driving force

 where $R$ is radius of the sphere.
 This driving pressure is very similar in nature to the Laplace pressure that occurs in foams.

 In comparison to phase transformations the energy available to drive grain growth is very low and so it tends to occur at much slower rates and is easily slowed by the presence of second phase particles or solute atoms in the structure.

 Recently, in contrast to the classic linear relation between grain boundary velocity and curvature, grain boundary velocity and curvature are observed to be not correlated in Ni polycrystals, which conflicting results has been revealed and be theoretically interpreted by a general model of grain boundary (GB) migration in the previous literature.
 According to the general GB migration model, the classical linear relation can only be used in a specical case.

 A general theory of grain growth

-Recently, grain growth behaviors including normal, abnormal and stagnant behaviors can be interpreted by a general theory with a mathematical formula.
-According to this general theory of grain growth, normal grain growth only occurs in the polycrystalline systems with fully roughening grain boundaries, and abnormal and/or stagnant grain growth can inherently occur in the polycrystalline systems with non-zero GB (grain boundary) step free energy of grains.
+Development of theoretical models describing grain growth is an active field of research.
+Many models have been proposed for grain growth, but no theory has yet been put forth that has been independently validated to apply across the full range of conditions and many questions remain open.
+By no means is the following a comprehensive review.
+One recent theory of grain growth posits that normal grain growth only occurs in the polycrystalline systems with grain boundaries which have undergone roughening transitions, and abnormal and/or stagnant grain growth can only occur in the polycrystalline systems with non-zero GB (grain boundary) step free energy of grains.
+Other models explaining grain coarsening assert that disconnections are responsible for the motion of grain boundaries, and provide limited experimental evidence suggesting that they govern grain boundary migration and grain growth behavior.
+Other models have indicated that triple junctions play an important role in determining the grain growth behavior in many systems.